 On Doing Better for Sudden Money Clients

-Written by Susan Bradley
+Jul 18, 2018Written by Susan Bradley

 It was tough for me to read “What Happens When Your Client Suddenly Wins Millions” by Olivia Carville in Financial Advisor magazine (online, and also here).
 Haven’t we moved forward at all?
-Are we really still blaming clients for messing themselves up when they experience a sudden money event?
-Are we really still saying, “Windfalls are tough, people do silly things, and they don’t listen to me.
+Are we still blaming clients for messing themselves up when they experience a sudden money event?
+Are we still saying, “Windfalls are tough, people do silly things, and they don’t listen to me.
 And then they blow the money.
 I gave them good advice, but they didn’t take it.”

 We know better, so we should do better.

 It breaks my heart to read this kind of attitude coming from my beloved profession 18 years after Sudden Money: Managing a Financial Windfall hit the shelves.
 It’s high time for the financial services industry to take some responsibility and learn about the human dynamics of financial change.
 New Rule: You can’t meet the human challenges of dramatic financial change with a technical change model, and then blame the client when it doesn’t work.
 I challenge any advisor – regardless of their years of experience and success – to take a life-changing sudden money event in stride.
-Although I’m sure you have financial literacy, you probably don’t have transitions literacy.
+Although I’m sure you have financial literacy, you probably don’t have transition literacy.
 And you probably don’t even realize you need it.

 Dealing with sudden money is really about adapting to change.